Why Alt Image Text is Crucial for SEO

 A brightly lit office with laptop and monitor sharing key marketing metrics among natural decor

-Alt Text in WordPress
+How to Add Alt Text in WordPress

-A screenshot showing the process of adding SEO alt text to WordPress images.
+A screenshot showing the process of adding SEO alt text to WordPress images

 To add image alt text on WordPress, navigate to the “Media” tab from the Dashboard, click on the desired image, add your text in the “Alternative Text” field, and click “Update.”